 1. Focus on a Single Product or Product Category

-2. Consider Amazon Fulfillment
+2. Consider Amazon FBA for Fulfillment

-You will lose some of the special touches of DIY (such as creating custom labels and ensuring the stable packaging), but you get some perks, as well.
+You will lose some of the special touches of DIY (such as creating custom labels), but you get some perks, as well.
 Fulfilled by Amazon comes with the benefit of having Amazon handle tracking, returns, and customer service issues.
-It comes with a bit of an additional fee, but shoppers will qualify for 2-day Prime shipping on all order (keeping you competitive with other Amazon sellers.
+It comes with a bit of an additional fee, but shoppers will qualify for 2-day Prime shipping on all orders, keeping you competitive with other Amazon sellers.
 We’ll talk more about Amazon FBA shortly.

 3. Write Product Descriptions Carefully

 Since Amazon allows sellers to create listings for entirely new products or list an item for an existing, inventoried product, it may seem that the easiest choice would be to click the “I have one to sell” button and be done with it.

-4. Know the Language
+4. Know the Amazon Ecommerce Lingo

 Condition is one category you should be very familiar with when selling.
 Do you know the difference between “new” and “NIB?”
 Are you well-versed in what makes a book “good” vs. “fair”?
 Don’t take the language of the seller for granted, and always rate your items conservatively.
 While you can command a higher price for an “excellent” item, buyers come to expect what they pay for.
 If it’s hard to tell just what exactly you have for sale, go with the lower quality listing choice.